eNMS-automation/eNMS/docs/inventory/configuration_management.rst

 Device configuration
 --------------------

 All devices are listed in the :guilabel:`inventory/configuration_management` page.
-Configurations are retrieved with netmiko with a command defined by the user in the column ``Command to display the configuration``.
-You can edit the value of this column:
-  - by clicking on the ``Parameters`` button in the table.
-  - by importing a spreadsheet with a column ``configuration_command`` for each device (see the documentation on importing a network with an Excel spreadsheet).
+By default, configurations are retrieved by a service called ``Configuration Backup Service``, which
+  - Uses Netmiko to fetch the configuration
+  - Update the device ``configuration`` property (a python dictionnary that contains the most recent configurations)
+  - Write the configuration to a local text file (located in eNMS/git/configurations)

 .. image:: /_static/inventory/configuration_management/device_configuration.png
    :alt: Configuration Management table.
    :align: center

+For some device, the configuration cannot be retrieved only with a netmiko command.
+You can create your own configuration backup services if need be.

 Configure polling
 -----------------